angelaz/checkbox_tree/README.md

 checkbox_tree
 =============

-An elegant solution to the following problem.
+An elegant solution to the following problem by @stubailo and @angelaz.

 Checkbox Tree
 ===========